Anderson Speedway

 Anderson Speedway is a quarter mile (400 m) high-banked paved oval racetrack in Anderson, Indiana, United States.

 The track hosts the annual Little 500 sprint car race and the Redbud 400 stock car race.
-Weekly racing features several stock car divisions, Including: Minicups (also known as Supercups), Legends, Asphalt Late Models, Super Late Models, Street Stocks, Asphalt Sprint cars, and Winged Asphalt Sprint Cars.
-In 2021, midget races returned after ten years of absence.
+Weekly racing features several stock car divisions, Including: Crown Vic Ford Division, Legends, Asphalt Late Models, Street Stocks, Thunder Roadsters, and Front Wheel Drives.

 The corners are banked at 17 degrees.
 The 2010 track record of 10.28 seconds in a winged sprint car was the world record for quarter-mile paved ovals until a sprint car driver qualified at Slinger Speedway in 9.909 seconds in August 2010.

+The track was originally constructed by Joe Helpling in 1947.

 Redbud 400

 The premier stock car race at Anderson is the Redbud 400, a 400-lap super late model race held since 1967.
 It was sanctioned by the American Speed Association from 1969 to 1999 before the original tour ended.
 The race is part of the ARCA/CRA Super Series since 2001, and in 2023 it will be co-sanctioned by the new ASA STARS National Tour.
 Originally held in August, the event is currently held in mid July.

 The quote, "It's like racing jet fighters in a gym", is attributed to noted short track driver Dick Trickle concerning racing ASA stock cars at the track.